acamposruiz/Lobupla-polymer/README.md

 ### Lobupla-polymer
-Web application for test PolymerJS that provide an interface to made searches with google maps API.
-So you can get the nearest business you need.
+Project to integrate foursquare API with Google Maps in a Polymer application.
+It is just a search interface so you can get the nearest business you need and visualize it in a google map.